Cost of LPN Programs & Schools

 Scholarship ApplicationScholarships for LPN Programs

 Scholarships are similar to grants in that they do not have to be repaid.
 However, scholarships are usually merit-based, not need-based like most grants.
 Scholarships are a good option for paying for part or all of LPN school costs.
-Scholarships do not have to be paid back by the student and are available from many sources.
+Scholarships are available from many sources and do not have to be paid back by the student.
 Individuals, groups, private or nonprofit organizations, religious groups, churches, companies, and more offer scholarships.

 Check out our Veterans Guide to LPN Training & Financial Aid > Military Scholarships.